mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/default-rendering.en.md

 </center>

-> If you want to change the Brick text, check the [Change texts](/developers/en/docs/checkout-bricks/wallet-brick/additional-customization/change-texts) section.
+> If you want to change the text and the standard visual of the Brick, check the sections [Change texts](/developers/en/docs/checkout-bricks/wallet-brick/additional-customization/change-texts) and [Change appearance](/developers/en/docs/checkout-bricks/wallet-brick/additional-customization/change-appearance), respectively.

 ## Enable payment with Mercado Pago